 The park is at 11560 SE 60th St.

 Jan.
 24, 2022 – Council Meeting

-Council approved Resolution No. 10058 adopting the name Newport Hills Woodlawn Park for the new park in Newport Hills Neighborhood.
+Council approved Resolution No. 10058 adopting the name Newport Hills Woodlawn Park for the new park.

 Dec.
 2, 2019 - City Council Study Session

-At the City Council's Study Session on Monday, Dec 2, staff briefed the Council on the community outreach and planning process, and requested feedback on the Park Board's recommended plan.
-Based on Council's comments and concurrence with the Park Board recommendation, staff proceeded with construction design, engineering and permitting for the park with a goal to begin construction later in 2021.
+Staff briefed the council on the community outreach and planning process, and requested feedback on the Park Board's recommended plan.
+Staff proceeded with construction design, engineering and permitting for the park with a goal to begin construction later in 2021.